michaelgrosner/tribeca/README.md

 To rebuild the application with your modifications, see `make help` and choose a target (`make bundle K` may be what you are looking for).

+Test units are executed before the application exits, only if the application was compiled with `KUNITS=1 make`.

+Otherwise, just `make` without the environment var `KUNITS` produces an application that simply exits on exit.

+A quick test runner therefore is `./K.sh --version` or the alias `make test` or all at once with `KUNITS=1 make K test`.

 To pipe the output to stdout, execute the application in the foreground with `./K.sh --naked`.

 To ignore the output, execute the application in the background with `screen -dmS K K.sh` or with the alias `make start` or simply `./K.sh`.